-- 3.3 The licensing authority wishes to maintain and protect the amenity of residents and other businesses from the potential consequence of the operation of licensed premises while recognising the valuable cultural, social and business importance that such premises provide. - 3.4 The aims of this statement of Licensing Policy are to: - encourage and support a strong and inclusive society that balances the rights of individuals and their communities - integrate the licensing authority's aims and objectives with other initiatives and strategies that will: - reduce crime and disorder - o ensure the safety of the public engaging in licensable activities - o encourage tourism and cultural diversity - o reduce alcohol misuse - o encourage the self-sufficiency of local communities, and - o reduce the burden of unnecessary regulation on business - protect vulnerable children and others. - 3.5 This statement does not seek to undermine the right of any individual to apply for permissions under the terms of the act all applications will be considered on their merits where the licensing authority's discretion has been engaged.
-Nor does it seek to override the right of any person to make representations on or about an application or seek a review of a licence or certificate where provision has been made for them to do so in the act. - 3.6 The licensing process can only seek to regulate those measures within the control of the licensee or certificate holder (and their staff or agents), and in the immediate vicinity of the premises involved in licensable activities (for example, on the pavement, in a beer garden or smoking shelter).
-Licensing law cannot prevent anti-social behaviour by individuals once they are away from such premises and beyond the direct control of the licence holder.
+- 3.5 In exercising its licensing functions, once its discretion is engaged, the licensing authority will consider the direct impact of the licensable activities on other persons. - 3.6 The licensing authority wishes to proactively maintain and protect the amenity of residents and other businesses from the potential consequence of the operation of licensed premises whilst recognising the valuable cultural, social and business importance that such premises provide. - 3.7 The aims of this Statement of Licensing Policy are to: - help to encourage and support a strong and inclusive society that balances the rights of individuals and their communities - integrate the licensing authority's aims and objectives with other initiatives and strategies that will: - o reduce crime and disorder - o ensure the safety of the public engaging in licensable activities - o encourage tourism and cultural diversity - o reduce alcohol misuse - o encourage the self-sufficiency of local communities, and - o reduce the burden of unnecessary regulation on business. - 3.8 This statement of policy does not seek to undermine the right of any individual to apply under the terms of the act for a variety of permissions and to have such an application considered on its merits where the licensing authority's discretion has been engaged.
+It does not seek to override the right of any person to make representations on or about an application or seek a review of a licence or certificate where provision has been made for them to do so in the act.

+3.9 The licensing process can only seek to regulate those measures within the control of the licensee or certificate holder (and their staff/agents), and in the immediate vicinity of the premises involved in licensable activities, for example, on the pavement, in a beer garden or smoking shelter.
+Licensing law is not a mechanism for the general prevention of anti-social behaviour by individuals once they are away from such premises and beyond the direct control of the licence holder, nor is it the cure-all for all community problems.

-4. The role of the licensing authority in the decision-making process
+4. The role of the licensing authority in the decision making process: